kadas-albireo/kadas-albireo.github.io/manual-new/en/kadas_gui.md

 The status bar contains following labels and control widgets:

-+ **_GPS_**: Usage of the GPS button is described in "Enabling GPS".
++ **_GPS_**: Usage of the GPS button is described in the <a href="gps.html">*GPS* chapter<a>.
-+ **_Mouse position_**: The current **_mouse position_** on the map can be displayed with respect to multiple reference systems.
++ **_Mouse position_**: The current mouse position on the map can be displayed with respect to multiple reference systems.
 The desired format can be selected from the menu left of the display label.
+The unit for the height can be changed in the Settings tab.
-+ **_Scale_**: Next to the coordinate display you will find the **_scale display_**.
-It shows the scale of the map view.
-If you zoom in or out, KADAS shows you the current scale.
-There is a scale selector, which allows you to choose between predefined scales from 1:500 to 1:1000000.
++ **_Scale_**: The current scale of the map view is displayed next to the coordinate field.
+The scale selector allows to choose between predefined scales ranging from 1:500 to 1:1000000.
-+ **_Coordinate reference system_**: The **_Coordinate reference system_** selection button allows the user to choose which projection to use for the map.
-This selection may differ from the native projection of the datasets, in which case the data is reprojected.
++ **_Coordinate reference system_**: The coordinate reference system selection button allows to choose which projection to use for the map.
+If the selected projection differs from the native projection of a dataset, the latter will be reprojected, which may result in reduced performance depending on the amount of data.